-The Release from Deep Power-down and Read Electronic Signature (RES) instruction is terminated by driving Chip Select mode is delayed by t{RES2} , and Chip Select (S) must remain High for at least t{RES2} (max), as specified in AC Characteristics Table .
+The Release from Deep Power-down and Read Electronic Signature (RES) instruction is terminated by driving Chip

+Select (\overline{S}) High after the Electronic Signature has been read at least once.
+Sending additional clock cycles on Serial Clock by Power mode is delayed by t{RES2} , and Chip Select (S) must remain High for at least t{RES2} (max), as specified in AC Characteristics Table .
 Once in the Stand-by Power mode, the device waits to be selected, so that it can receive, decode and execute instructions.

-(S) High after the Electronic Signature has been read at least once.
-Sending additional clock cycles on Serial Clock (C), while Chip Select (\overline{S}) is driven Low, cause the Electronic Signature to be output repeatedly.
+(C), while Chip Select ($^{\mbox{S}}$) is driven Low, cause the Electronic Signature to be output repeatedly.

 When Chip Select (S) is driven High, the device is put in the Stand-by Power mode.
 If the device was not previously in the Deep Power-down mode, the transition to the Stand-by Power mode is immediate.
-If the device was previously in the Deep Power-down mode, though, the transition to the Standby Power
+If the device was previously in the Deep Power-down mode, though, the transition to the Stand-